The Australian Government has adopted the Australian Government Guidelines on the Recognition of Sex and Gender which state:

 “Sex reassignment surgery and/or hormone therapy are not pre-requisites for the recognition of a change of gender in Australian Government records.”

 All Australian Government departments and agencies are required to progressively align their existing and future business practices with these Guidelines by 1 July 2016.
-This includes Centrelink, Medicare, the Passport Office, the Australian Taxation Office (ATO), Roads and Traffic Authorities, Police and any other Australia government departments.
+This includes Centrelink, Medicare, the Australian Passport Office, the Australian Taxation Office (ATO), Roads and Traffic Authorities, Police and any other Australia government departments.